brainaxe123/amoc/README.md

-# amoc
+# AMOC
+I have utlized whatever knowledge I have and this project still needs a lot of improvement.
 This project basically helps to find malware Portable Executable files.
 Hpw to use-
 Download both the above files.
 Run testing.py in your terminal and provide the storage address of the pe file to be scanned.